nryn/osc-ws-mux/README.md

 The application doesn't log the incoming messages, so there isn't any feedback that OSC messages are received without trying to read the multiplexed data from the application.
 The next step talks about how to do this.

-### Reading data from the application ...using Websockets
+### Reading data from the application ...using the Admin Page

-If you've got the application running, your machine will now be acting as a websocket server (accessible on `localhost:8080`, by default).

-You should be able to use your client of choice to perform the websocket handshake, but if you want a simple shell to test with, you can serve an example file found at `web/admin.html`.
-If you have python installed, you can easily open a new terminal window, navigate to the root of the project, then set up an HTTP Server for this:
+The easiest way to validate everything's working is with the Admin Webpage.
+You can set up an HTTP Server from the `web/` directory:
+If you have python installed, you can easily do this from a new terminal window.
+Navigate to the correct directory (shown here relative to the root of the projectt), and use python's SimpleHTTPServer mode:

 ```bash
 $ cd web/